 About Fort Lauderdale International Airport (FLL)

 Welcome to Fort Lauderdale International Airport (FLL).
-One of the 3 busiest airports in Florida, FLL Airport serves as a gateway to some of the most beautiful beaches and vacation destinations in the world.
-But there's more to this airport than just sand and surf - from its innovative technology to its eco-friendly initiatives, FLL Airport is truly a standout among airports nationwide.
-So fasten your seatbelt, stow your tray table, and get ready for takeoff as we explore all that makes Fort Lauderdale a must-visit destination on its own.
+One of the 3 busiest airports in Florida, after Miami Airport MIA, first, as of 2023 with 50 million passengers and Orlando Airport MCO being second.
+FLL Airport serves as a passageway to some of the most beautiful vacation spots in the world.
+From its innovative technology to its eco-friendly initiatives, FLL Airport is truly a standout among airports nationwide.

 AKA: Fort Lauderdale-Hollywood International Airport | FLL Airport | Fort Lauderdale Airport | Fort Lauderdale International Airport | FLL.

-Fort Lauderdale International Airport (FLL) is the 34th busiest airport in the United States serving about 34 million pax per year and is the 16th busiest in international air traffic.
+Fort Lauderdale International Airport (FLL) is the 34th busiest airport in the United States.
+It serves about 34 million pax per year and is the 16th busiest as far as international air traffic goes.
 It is a hub for Spirit Airlines and JetBlue Airways.
 The airport is also a focus city for Southwest Airlines, Allegiant Air, Norwegian Air Shuttle, and Virgin Atlantic.
 FLL is the largest gateway between the United States and Latin America.

 The airport employs about 30 thousand people in the Fort Lauderdale area.
 The airport is located in Broward County, Florida, and is owned and operated by Broward County